 Measurements can be made from 0.01 lux up to 83k lux without manually selecting full-scale ranges by using the built-in, full-scale setting feature.
 This capability allows light measurement over a 23-bit effective dynamic range.

 The digital operation is flexible for system integration.
-Measurements can be either continuous or single-shot.
-The control and interrupt system features autonomous operation, allowing the processor to sleep while the sensor searches for appropriate wake-up events to report with the interrupt pin.
-The digital output is reported over an I2C- and SMBuscompatible, two-wire serial interface.
+Measurements can be either continuous or singleshot.
+The digital output is reported over an I^2C - and SMBus-compatible, two-wire serial interface.